 Short-term Care: ER Visits

-This tells you the number of emergency room visits per 1,000 days of short-term patient care.
-There is typically a correlation between staying out of the emergency room and the quality of care.
+This is the number of times residents are sent to the emergency room per thousand days of short-term care.
+There is usually a correlation between staying out of the emergency room and the quality of care.

 Short-term Care: Facilitates Functional Improvement

-This metric is a measure of the percent of short-term residents that experienced functional improvements, such as enhanced ability to perform activities of daily living.
-Some would argue this is a measure of a nursing home's rehabilitation performance.
+This is the percent of short-term residents that experienced functional improvements, such as enhanced ability to perform activities of daily living.
+High levels of independence with ADL's generally correlates with superior rehabilitation.

 - Southampton Memorial HospitalAcute Care Hospitals 6.7 miles away100 Fairview Drive - PO Box 817 Franklin Virginia 23851Proprietary(757) 569-6100